sidbab94/PointSegGCN/README.md

 # GraphPC

-Multimodal Semantic Segmentation of Graph-based representations of LiDAR point clouds (from the  SemanticKITTI [dataset](http://www.semantic-kitti.org/dataset.html)), using Tensorflow and the Spektral [API](https://graphneural.network/).
+Multimodal Semantic Segmentation of Graph-based representations of LiDAR point clouds (from the  SemanticKITTI [dataset](http://www.semantic-kitti.org/dataset.html)) using Tensorflow.

 # Table of Contents